 What about family & friends of someone with a spinal cord injury?

-It is important to remember that whatever you are feeling it is normal.
-You are likely to need extra support so it is important that you reach out to those who are close to you.
-As time goes on research has shown that some people become closer to their family member / friend with SCI.
-As well as that “more efficient ways of doing things” are discovered and the person with SCI almost always regains greater independence.
-The Alabama report states that the injury decreases in importance over time as adjustments are made and the family returns to a similar dynamic to that which existed before the SCI.
+It is important to remember that whatever you are feeling, it is normal.
+You are likely to need extra support, so it is important that you reach out to those who are close to you.
+As time goes on, research has shown that some people become closer to their family member or friend with SCI.
+As well as this, “more efficient ways of doing things” are discovered, as the person with SCI almost always regains greater independence.
+Crucially, the Alabama report also states that the injury decreases in importance over time, as adjustments are made and the family returns to a similar dynamic to that which existed before the SCI.

-The Samaritans – A confidential emotional support service for anyone in Ireland.
-You can phone for free on 116 123.
+A confidential emotional support service for anyone in Ireland.

 GROW – GROW.ie or 1890 474 474

 AWARE – aware.ie or (01) 66 17 211